kawansoft/SympleGit-Java/README.md

 <version>1.0</version>
 ```

-***Note:** As of January 18, we are waiting for Atlassian/Jira to validate our new project.
+***Note:** As of January 19, we are waiting for Atlassian/Jira to validate our new project.
 Consequently, the symplegit Maven artifact is not yet available.
 We apologize for this inconvenience.
-Please stay tuned for a couple of days.*
+Please stay tuned.*

 ## Why Choose SympleGit Over JGit?